Understanding Registration Terminology at EFSC

 Student ID Card: All students should get a student ID card when they first register at the college.
 It includes a photograph of the student, a student number (ID number), the student’s name and the name of the college.
 The card is often required for admittance to functions sponsored by the college or for identification when requesting your records, or for other purposes such as receiving student discounts.

 Student Identification Number: EFSC uses a nine-digit identification number to identify your permanent records, such as the transcript, registration, grade reports, enrollment certifications, student accounts, etc. This is known as the student ID number.
 The number begins with the letter “B” followed by 8 numbers.
 The college does not disclose the student's ID number to individuals or agencies.
-Students must use their student ID and PIN to access EFSC online resources.
+Students must use their student ID and Password to access EFSC online resources.

 Syllabus: An outline of the important information about a course.
 Written by the professor or instructor, it usually includes important dates, assignments, expectations and policies specific to that course.